EXCLUSIVE! GC Mayor makes millions selling Bowls Club to Chinese developers

 Title searches by IA have revealed the four lots previously owned by the Mayor, which once made up the Bowls Club greens, were acquired from Tate last month by a company called Remembrance Holding Pty Ltd. Remembrance Holding (not Holdings) is fully owned by major Chinese developers AW Group.

-AW Group is the owner of Gold Coast high-rise development Jewel, which was completed in 2020.
-Jewel comprises three immense 34 to 47 storey beachside towers in Broadbeach, on the Surfers Paradise fringe.
-Mayor Tate was heavily involved in promoting Jewel’s troubled 5-year construction, despite himself facing scrutiny over land deals and conflicts of interest.
+AW Group is the owner of the Gold Coast high-rise development, Jewel, which was completed in 2020.
+Jewel comprises three immense 34 to 47-storey beachside towers in Broadbeach, on the Surfers Paradise fringe.
+Mayor Tate was heavily involved in promoting Jewel’s troubled five-year construction, despite facing scrutiny over his land deals and conflicts of interest.

 Tom Tate has now sold the former Surfers Paradise Bowls Club land to AW Group, according to our sources, for $33 million.
-Tate purchased the land, over 20 years, for just under $8 million.
-That signifies a profit of over of $25 million (if IA's reliable sources are accurate).
+Tate purchased the land over 20 years ago, for just under $8 million.
+That signifies a profit of over $25 million (if IA's reliable sources are accurate).

-Despite it being completed on 26 November 2025, two weeks ago at time of publication, Mayor Tate has made no public announcement about this important transaction.
+Despite it being completed on 26 November 2025 – two weeks ago at the time of publication – Mayor Tate has made no public announcement about this important transaction.

-Only through Independent Australia’s patient investigations has Tate's sale to his close Chinese associates come to light here.
+Only through Independent Australia’s patient investigations has Tate's sale to his close Chinese associates come to light.

-Gold Coast residents may ask how much Tom Tate has, in fact, made from his allegedly underhanded takeover of the former Bowls Club.
-Was it $25 million?

 FIND OUT MORE ABOUT TATE'S CRACKERJACK BOWLS CLUB TAKEOVER IN OUR TATE TOWN INVESTIGATION.